nextui-org/nextui-cli/packages/codemod/README.md

   -h, --help             Display help for command

 Commands:
-  migrate [projectPath]  Migrate your codebase to use HeroUI
+  migrate [projectPath]  Migrate your codebase to use heroui
 ```

 ## Codemod Arguments